I am a sucker for simplicity.

 Easily Hidden, Discrete, and Effective

-Self-defense batons range from a simple wooden club (my personal favorite) to a collapsible, telescopic rod made out of composite materials like rubber or steel.
+Self-defense batons range from a simple wooden club (my favorite) to a collapsible, telescopic rod made of composite materials like rubber or steel.

 Why is simple good?